hpesoj/gsl-pointers/README.md

     delete p5;    // warning: calling `delete` with `array` p6 = nullptr; // warning: setting to null without `nullable`

 Of course, such warnings are likely to be ubiquitous in old C++ code, but there is really no way around this if your goal to make your code safer, more explicit and free of bugs.
+Static analysis tools could potentially implicitly annotate certain variables, especially in function scope.
+For example:

+    template <typename T, typename N>
+    T* find(T (&a)[N], T const& t) {
+        T* it = begin(a);            // `it` is implicitly `iterator<T*>`
+        for (; it != end(a); ++it) { // `++it` is okay
+            if (*it == t) break;
+        }
+        return it;                   // warning: discarding `iterator`
+    }

-Static analysis tools can always provide the ability to disable particular categories of warning, or only show warnings for particular files or sections of code, to make updating old code more manageable.
+This could automatically reduce the number of warnings by only flagging violations on API boundaries.
+In addition, static analysis tools could provide ways to disable particular categories of warning, or show warnings only for particular files or sections of code.
+Updating old code is messy business, but there are a variety of ways to make it more manageable.

 ### `nullable<T>` vs `not_null<T>`